 In clinical studies, haemorrhages were the most commonly reported reaction.
-These included major haemorrhages, reported at most in 4.2 % of the patients (surgical patients1,).
+These included major haemorrhages, reported at most in 4.2 % of the patients (surgical patients1).
 Some of these cases have been fatal.

-As with other anticoagulants, haemorrhage may occur in the presence of associated risk factors such as: organic lesions liable to bleed, invasive procedures or the concomitant use of medications affecting haemostasis (see Section 4.4 Precautions and Section 4.5 Interactions).
+As with other anticoagulants, haemorrhage may occur in the presence of associated risk factors such as: organic lesions liable to bleed, invasive procedures or the concomitant use of medications affecting haemostasis (see sections 4.4 and 4.5).

-MedDRA Prophylaxis in Prophylaxis in Treatment in Treatment in Treatment in system surgical patients medical patients with patients with patients with organ patients DVT with or unstable angina acute class without PE and non-Q- STEMI wave MI Vascular Very common: Haemorrhage Very common: Common: Common: disorders Haemorrhage Haemorrhage Haemorrhage Haemorrhage Rare: Uncommon: Rare: Uncommon: Retroperitoneal Intracranial Retroperitoneal Intracranial haemorrhage haemorrhage, haemorrhage haemorrhage, Retroperitoneal Retroperitoneal haemorrhage haemorrhage
+MEdDRA Prophylaxis in Prophylaxis in Treatment in Treatment in Treatment in system surgical patients medical patients with patients with patients with organ class patients DVT with or unstable angina acute STEMI - without PE and non-Q- wave MI Vascular Very common: Haemorrhage Very common: Common: Common: disorders Haemorrhage Haemorrhage Haemorrhage Haemorrhage Rare: Uncommon: Rare: Uncommon: Retroperitoneal Intracranial Retroperitoneal Intracranial haemorrhage haemorrhage, haemorrhage haemorrhage, Retroperitoneal Retroperitoneal haemorrhage haemorrhage

-^{:} such as haematoma, ecchymosis other than at injection site, wound haematoma, haematuria, epistaxis and gastrointestinal haemorrhage.
+: such as haematoma, ecchymosis other than at injection site, wound haematoma, haematuria, epistaxis and gastro- intestinal haemorrhage.